Q & A: Where Can We See Boston Statues Wearing Sports Gear & Holiday Clothing?

 Last year, the adorable ducklings appeared on Super Bowl Sunday morning attired in "Gronkling" t-shirts made by a Boston shirtmaker to honor Patriots tight end Rob Gronkowski.

-Sightings of other appropriately dressed Boston statues usually start to be reported on Twitter and Instagram throughout Super Bowl day.
+Sightings of other appropriately dressed Boston statues usually start to be reported on Twitter and Instagram throughout Super Bowl day - assuming, of course, that the Patriots are playing.

-Another likely candidate in the Public Garden, near the Arlington Street entrance, is the George Washington on horseback statue.
+Another likely candidate to be wearing Pats gear in the Public Garden is the George Washington on horseback statue near the Arlington Street entrance.

 Likewise, the statue of Paul Revere - another Revolutionary War hero on horseback - located in "The Prado" (a.k.a.
 "Paul Revere Mall") off of Hanover Street in the North End also sports team clothing fairly often.